databendlabs/databend/docs/doc/02-enterprise/index.md

 title: Databend Enterprise
 ---

-Your data-driven success awaits! 🚀 Databend Enterprise is on its way.
-Stay tuned!
+🔔 Important update!
+Databend Enterprise, loaded with game-changing features, is here to transform your data-driven success journey!
+Get ready to experience the incredible capabilities of the Enterprise Edition as we unveil them.

-[Contact us](https://www.databend.com/contact-us/) now to obtain a trial license and be among the first to experience the exciting new features!
+[Contact us](https://www.databend.com/contact-us/) now to obtain a trial license and be among the pioneers to experience the extraordinary [Enterprise Features](10-enterprise-features.md) as they are unveiled.